 ALMA is strongly committed to providing VO services for all ALMA data.
 The necessary Table Access Protocol (TAP) infrastructure1 is in place and already now serves as backend for the Archive Query web interface.
-Originally planned to serve only ALMA FITS products from the ALMA Pipeline, the strategy had to be revised recently to allow for a search through the complete holdings based on metadata.
-The preparative steps for this project are underway and VO servies ObsTAP and SIAPv2 are currently planned for 2017.
-A VO service for FITS products is expected to follow.
+The current plan is to allow for a search through the complete holdings based on the metadata in addition to ALMA FITS products generated by the ALMA Pipeline.
+The preparative steps for this project are underway and the